DG1001/cryptpad/README.md

 2.  **Access the application:**
     Open your web browser and go to `http://127.0.0.1:5000/` or `http://localhost:5000/`.
+    - To access the admin panel, go to `/admin` (e.g., `http://127.0.0.1:5000/admin`).
+You will be prompted to log in.
     If you configured the app to run on `0.0.0.0` (as it is by default in the provided `app.py`), you can also access it using your machine's local network IP address.

 ## How it Works

--   **Backend:** A Flask application handles routing, creating new pages, and saving/loading page content.
-Page content is stored as plain text files (with `.md` extension, though no markdown rendering is currently implemented) in the `data/` directory.
+-   **Backend:** A Flask application handles routing, creating new pages, saving/loading page content, and admin functionalities.
+    - Page content is stored as plain text files (with `.md` extension) in the `data/` directory.
+    - Backups are stored in the `backup/` directory, organized by page ID.
+    - Admin access is protected by a password.
 -   **Frontend:**
-    -   HTML templates are rendered by Flask.
+    -   HTML templates are rendered by Flask (including admin pages).
     -   CSS is used for basic styling.
     -   JavaScript (`static/js/script.js`) handles all client-side logic:
         -   Managing the encryption key in local storage.